 Ottawa’s EnviroCentre is set to gamify walking to school with a new tool.
 The organization is working with Ottawa Student Transportation Authority (OSTA) to develop and launch a new Walk to School App, called Hop!.
-The application will offer a fun and innovative way to share resources, information and enthusiasm for active school transportation.

 Rolling Forward with Cycling Skills Training in Ontario webinar shares existing resources and ideas for cycling skills training in schools to keep programs moving forward, instead of reinventing the wheel in each community.